Acupuncture 101: Here’s what you can expect

 A: Acupuncture is a type of traditional Chinese medicine that’s been around for about 2,500 years.
 It’s used to help heal illness and improve well-being.
-This is done by placing needles into specific points on the skin to help activate an energy in the body, called qi (pronounced chee) and also known as chi.
+This is done by placing needles into specific points on the skin to help activate an energy in the body, called qi (pronounced chee).
 According to traditional Chinese medicine, qi is the lifeforce energy in the body — it helps regulate and move things in the body to keep us well.

 Stress, environmental factors, lifestyle behaviors, and genetics are some of the things that can block qi in the body.
 Acupuncturists use needles to unblock or move qi to other areas in the body to help you heal.

 Q: What does acupuncture treat?

 A: In China, acupuncture is used to treat everything.
 It’s not thought of as an alternative medicine.
 For most people there, it’s just a common part of their medical care.
 For example, in China, acupuncture is often used as a complementary treatment for all sorts of health conditions, everything from asthma to diabetes.

 In the West, however, acupuncture is more commonly used as part of a care plan for conditions like low back pain or joint pain.
 It’s also used to treat gastrointestinal issues (like nausea and vomiting), stress, and emotional issues.

 Q: What can you expect during an acupuncture session?

 A: The acupuncturist will ask about your medical history and symptoms.
 They’ll also do an exam — similar to what you’d experience in a doctor visit.
 In addition, they may look at your tongue.
 This is a way for them to find any imbalances in your body.

 Based on the exam, they’ll select the appropriate points to insert needles.
 They’ll typically treat what’s bothering you, plus any other underlying conditions that may be connected.